How to Monitor Your Child’s Phone and Teach Them Healthy Tech Habits

 Other ways to keep your child safe online

-Even if you have a tight lock on your kids’ devices, there are still other unsafe online activities to which adults regularly fall prey.
-Teaching your kids about cybersecurity, online safety, and online hygiene can help them spot a scam or a spammer.
+Even if you have a tight lock on your kids' devices, there are still other unsafe online activities to which adults regularly fall prey.
+Teaching your kids about cybersecurity, online safety, and online hygiene can help them spot scams and spam.
 Online education topics to consider:

 • Discuss online hygiene — Make sure to have conversations with your child about the importance of online safety and the dangers present on the internet.